-If you do not know where the child's birth parent or, where applicable, the person having custody of the child lives, you have to make reasonable efforts to locate them.
-For example, you may wish to write letters to their last known address and to their relatives and friends.
+If you do not know where the child's birth parent or, where applicable, the person having custody of the child lives, you have to make reasonable efforts to locate him/her.
+For example, you may wish to write letters to his/her last known address and to his/her relatives and friends.
 Keep copies of all letters you send or receive to prove your efforts.
 If you are unsuccessful in your search you may apply to court for an order dispensing with the required consent (refer to #4), regarding the procedure for commencing an application to dispense with consent).